The fractional AI executive model for mid-size companies

 Red flags are everywhere if you look.
 Anyone who promises to “transform your business” in 10 hours a month is lying.
 Fractional executives claiming expertise in every AI technology?
 Run.
 The best fractional executives are specialists who know their limits.

 Pricing tells you everything.
-Fractional CTOs charge $150-$500 hourly, with most landing between $250-$400.
-If someone’s charging $100/hour for C-level AI expertise, question why.
-If they’re at $600+, make sure you’re getting extraordinary value.
+Fractional CTOs charge varying rates, with significant range based on expertise and experience.
+If someone charges far below market for C-level AI expertise, question why.
+If they charge premium rates, make sure you’re getting extraordinary value.

 Contract structure matters more than you think.
 The best fractional executives work on 90-day initial terms with monthly renewal.
 This gives both sides an out if it’s not working.
 Avoid anyone demanding 12-month commitments upfront.
 You can structure these engagements like a 3-day AI audit, starting with a short-term assessment before committing to longer engagement.